FunForks/pb_advanced_mock_exam/README.md

 3. Initials must end with a dot.
 4. Dots must be followed by a space.
 5. A name must be either 2 or 3 terms long.
-6. If the name is 3 words long, the first and middle name can be expanded, or only the first name only may be expanded.
+6. If the name is 3 words long, the first and middle name can be expanded, or only the first name may be expanded.
 You cannot keep the first name as an initial and expand the middle name only.
+7. A word can be as short as two letters.
-7. The last name must be a word (not an initial).
+8. The last name must be a word (not an initial).
+9. Only the standard ASCII alphabet (`abcdefghijklmnopqrstuvwxyz`), dots and spaces are allowed.

 ***Instructions***